iCharlesHu/swift-experimental-subprocess/README.md

     /// - `.output` was NOT set to `.redirectToSequence` when the subprocess was spawned;
     /// - This property was accessed multiple times.
 Subprocess communicates with
-    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardOutput: some AsyncSequence<UInt8, any Error> { get }
+    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardOutput: some AsyncSequence<Data, any Error> { get }
     /// The standard error of the subprocess.
     /// Accessing this property will **fatalError** if
     /// - `.error` was NOT set to `.redirectToSequence` when the subprocess was spawned;
     /// - This property was accessed multiple times.
 Subprocess communicates with
-    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardError: some AsyncSequence<UInt8, any Error> { get }
+    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardError: some AsyncSequence<Data, any Error> { get }
 }

 #if canImport(Glibc) || canImport(Darwin)